gaia-unlimited/gaiaunlimited/docs/citation.rst

 ..
 TODO: add links to the article
 ..
 TODO: make use of __bibtex__

-If you use this package, please cite Castro-Ginard et al. 2022 (in prep).
+If you make use of the subset selection function :py:class:`gaiaunlimited.selectionfunctions.SubsampleSelectionFunction`, please cite `Castro-Ginard et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023arXiv230317738C/abstract>`_.

-If you make use of empirical DR3 survey selection function :py:class:`gaiaunlimited.selectionfunctions.DR3SelectionFunctionTCG`, please cite `Cantat-Gaudin et al. 2022 <https://arxiv.org/abs/2208.09335>`_.
+If you make use of empirical DR3 survey selection function :py:class:`gaiaunlimited.selectionfunctions.DR3SelectionFunctionTCG`, please cite `Cantat-Gaudin et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023A%26A...669A..55C/abstract>`_.

 Data ported from Gaiaverse